KNOW the CODE! LIVE the CODE!!

 The Rutgers University Code of Student Conduct outlines the disciplinary process for students across all three campuses.
-The Camden Campus’ Office of Student Conduct is overseen by the Division of Student Affairs.
+The Camden Campus’ Office of Community Standards is overseen by the Dean of Students Office and Division of Student Affairs.
 The code identifies prohibited moral and ethical behaviors including, but not limited to: theft, violence, disorderly conduct, bigotry, and harassment.
-The campus’ Office of Student Conduct is responsible for issuing sanctions for all these non academic integrity offenses and oversees the process in which disciplinary action is implemented.
+The Office of Community Standards is responsible for issuing sanctions for all these non academic integrity offenses and oversees the process in which disciplinary action is implemented.
 It is up to the students to familiarize themselves with these policies.

 The Alcoholic Beverage Use Policy is designed to help students understand the regulations regarding the sale, service, possession and consumption of alcohol on campus through State and Federal laws and Rutgers University policy.
 The Chancellor and Deans of each campus can amend and implement policies regarding alcoholic beverage use as they see fit.